eddyerburgh/notes/docs/computer-networking/ethernet.md

 # Ethernet
 {:.no_toc}

 Ethernet is a standard for sending data from one computer to another.
-It's used to create LANs that higher-layer protocols, like TCP/IP, are built on top of.
+It's used to create LANs that higher-layer protocols, like IP, are built on top of.

 ## Table of contents
 {: .no_toc }